Monday, December 23, 2019

 Some think the Old Testament is stricter than the New, but they judge wrongly; they are fooling themselves.
 The old law did not punish the desire to hold onto wealth; it punished theft.
 But now the rich man is not condemned for taking the property of others; rather, he is condemned for not giving his property away.

 The wealth we have is not our own.
 It belongs to God and, under God, to those in need.
 The real question is not how much we give and to what and why?
-The real question is how much we keep for ourselves for what and why?
+The real question is how much do we keep for ourselves for what and why?

 To be honest, we have not gone that far.
 We do not give as much as we could.
 We still own a house, cars, and much else.
 And, to be honest, I do not believe that faithfulness requires that we impoverish ourselves completely.
 Still, the words of Jesus remain a challenge to us.